-Neither of us wants to meet the other at the alter during the ceremony.
+Neither of us wants to meet the other at the altar during the ceremony.
 Any nontraditional suggestions on walking down the aisle?

 - You each walk down the aisle, one right after the other, either escorted by family or on your own.

 - You accompany each other, arm in arm or holding hands, down the aisle.